 How to Apply for Part-Time OSAP

 Our office will confirm your enrolment electronically and your funding will be released via online disbursement.
 Funding will first be directed to your Ryerson student account (RAMSS) to be applied towards outstanding tuition.
 The remaining funding (if any) will be directed to your bank account.
+You can check your funding summary page for a breakdown of your OSAP assessment and funding disbursements.

 Important: Students must re-apply for part-time OSAP each term (i.e. fall, winter, and spring/summer each require their own application).

+At the end of every term, we check your academic progress.
 We check your academic progress at the end of every term.
 As an OSAP recipient, you are expected to pass all of the courses for which you received part-time OSAP funding.
 Don’t worry—we’re not checking your academic average; OSAP academic progress is assessed on a pass/fail basis.

 If you’re returning to part-time studies—within six months of the end of your study period—you have two options to stay out of repayment and maintain interest-free status: